-To improve the performance of a hatchery breeder operation, the baseline quality must first be determined.
-This bulletin outlines the most productive quality procedures that can be implemented in a quality control programme - the break-out analyses.
+By Joseph M. Mauldin, Extension Poultry Scientist at the University of Georgia - To improve the performance of a hatchery breeder operation, the baseline quality must first be determined.
+This bulletin outlines the most productive quality procedures that can be implemented in a quality control program -- the breakout analyses.

-There are three types of break-out analyses that can be performed on hatching eggs.
-The first opportunity for a break-out analysis is with fresh hatching eggs.
-The second opportunity occurs with candling eggs at seven to 12 days of incubation and the final break-out comes at hatch time.
-All three methods are fairly simple and each one provides a powerful means of problem solving that can strengthen a hatchery-breeder quality control programme.
+There are three types of breakout analyses that can be performed on hatching eggs.
+The first opportunity for a breakout analysis is with fresh hatching eggs.
+The second opportunity occurs with candling eggs at 7 to 12 days of incubation and the final breakout comes at hatch time.
+All three methods are fairly simple and each one provides a powerful means of problem solving that can strengthen a hatchery-breeder quality control program.

-The fresh egg break-out has the advantage of being the quickest way to estimate fertility in the breeder flock.
+The fresh egg breakout has the advantage of being the quickest way to estimate fertility in the breeder flock.
 It is useful when a flock begins to lay eggs or if a flock has been treated for a disease or fertility problem.
-Fertility can be determined on the day the eggs are laid rather than having to wait until after the egg storage time and the incubation time for the opportunity for candling or hatch day break-out.
-For example, if there is a storage time of one week and fertility is determined by hatch day break-out analysis, then the information regarding flock fertility is four weeks behind the flock performance.
+Fertility can be determined on the day the eggs are laid rather than (having to wait until after the egg storage time and the incubation time for the opportunity for candling or hatch day breakout...not clear) For example, if there is a storage time of one week and fertility is determined by hatch day breakout analysis, then the information regarding flock fertility is four weeks behind the flock performance.
 Management changes, in this case will take a long time to incorporate.
-However, there are numerous disadvantages associated with the fresh egg break-out.
+However, there are numerous disadvantages associated with the fresh egg breakout.

-There are three criteria that should be used to determine fertility/infertility of a germinal disc; shape, size and colour intensity.
+There are three criteria that should be used to determine fertility/infertility of a germinal disc; shape, size, and color intensity.

-- Colour intensity: The blastoderm almost always appears to be a less intense colour of white than the blastodisc.
+Color Intensity: The blastoderm almost always appears to be a less intense color of white than the blastodisc.
 The blastodisc appears as more of a small, intense white spot on the surface of the yolk.
 Sometimes the blastodisc is granulated.
 Instead of one white spot, there may be several clumped white spots.

 There are two methods of candling that can be used.
 The fastest method involves the use of a table or mass candler.
 An entire tray of hatching eggs may be placed on the mass candler and examined with one observation (Plate 3).
 Clear eggs consist of infertiles and eggs with early dead embryos and emit more light than eggs with viable embryos.
 Clear eggs are removed from the tray to be broken out.
 Candling with a spot candler is a little slower, but it is more accurate for several reasons (Plate 4).
 By examining each egg individually with a spot candler, less candling errors are committed and eggs set upside down or cracked are much easier to distinguish than with the mass candler.